Aman3214/Fruit_monitor/README.md

 ## Installation and Setup

 1. **Environment Setup**:
-   Ensure you have a Conda environment or virtual environment activated.
+   Ensure you have a Conda or virtual environment activated.
    ```bash
    pip install -r ai_engine/env_requirements.txt
    ```